 To make many cleaning jobs easier, you can go to the store and buy a special implement that automates the task or at least eliminates the need for hard work.
 Wax removal isn't one of these jobs.
 Get a good pair of knee pads, and set aside an afternoon for an average living room and kitchen.

-Spray the solvent longitudinally along the floor, moistening about three or four boards for a distance of about a foot.
+Spray the solvent longitudinally along the floor, moistening about three or four boards for a distance of about one foot.
 Be sure to moisten the cracks between boards to dissolve the wax there.

 Wet the same area again and rub off the solvent with another rag.
 Look at the rag, and if you see wax residue, moisten again and repeat.
 Continue until a clean rag shows no discoloration, then move on to the next section of the floor.

 You'll need plenty of rags for this procedure.
-This may be a good time to cut up an old bed sheet or worn towels you've been meaning to replace.
+This may be a good time to cut up an old bed sheet or worn towels you've been meaning to replace them.

 Commercial Wax Removers